mattman2864/Obsidian/Plans for Robotics.md

 	- If changed need to be made, return to sketch/prototype
 4. Construction
 	- Build a high-quality version with intended use on the final robot.
 This should not be changed except in a dire case such as breakage
+		- Use yellow ABS for printed parts
+		- see if we can machine aluminum for things like arms and drive train
+		- use
 ## Software
 - Utilize modularity cleanly but not excessively
 - Utilize control theory concepts